smopen/sigcpp/_posts/2020-04-07-safely-processing-immutable-text.md

 - No need for `const` qualification: the C-string version needs `const` qualification;
   the string_view version does not need it, but that qualification is made as good practice.
 (In this case, there is some benefit to `const` qualifying the string_view parameter.
 What is the benefit?)
-- Does not require C-string: the C-string version has undefined behavior if the null character is missing.
+- No undefined behavior: the C-string version has undefined behavior if the null character is missing.
 This issue exists in two locations in the C-string version.
   (What are those locations?)
 - Simpler code: the for-loop header and the test for vowel are both easier to